-Pensions advice for independent schools
+HYMANS \\ ROBERTSON Pensions advice for independent schools

-Independent schools are facing a number of financial challenges.
-Teachers' Pension Scheme (TPS) and Scottish Teacher's Pensions Scheme (STPS) costs increased from April 2024 by c 20% for TPS and cII% for STPS.
-Higher contributions, combined with school fees being subject to vat from January 2025, the removal of charitable business rates in April 25, and rising employer NI costs from April 25, means the financial pressures on independent schools continue to build.
+Independent schools are facing many financial challenges.
+Teachers' Pension Scheme (TPS) and Scottish Teachers' Pensions Scheme (STPS) costs increased in April 2024, with the Employer contribution rate now 28.68% and 26.00%, respectively.
+Higher contributions, combined with the Labour government imposing VAT on fees and the NI hike in April 2025, mean the financial pressures on independent schools continue to build.
+MARKET UPDATE Latest statistics suggest that as of 23 April 2025, 401 Independent Schools across England and Wales had withdrawn from TPS since August 2019, and three had notified of their intention to leave TPS.
+A further 282 Independent Schools had applied to become Phased Withdrawal schools since September 2021.
+In our experience, an increasing number of others are considering their options or are in a consultation process now.
+WHY CONSIDER YOUR OPTIONS NOW?

-Market update

-Latest statistics suggest that as at the end of October 2024, 386 Independent Schools across England and Wales had withdrawn from TPS (since August 2019).
-A further 249 Independent Schools had applied to become Phased Withdrawal schools since September 2021.

-In our experience, many others are considering their options, or are in a consultation process now.

-Why consider your options now?

-Manage the risk of further cost increases - we've now seen a succession of increases in the contributions schools are required to make to TPS / STPS.
-TPS costs increased by 5% in April 2024 and STPS costs increased by 3%.
-Benefits being earned by teachers are unchanged.
-So schools are paying more money for their teachers to earn the same benefits.
-There is a risk of further increases in the future.
+MANAGE THE RISK OF FURTHER COST INCREASES We've now seen a succession of increases in the contributions schools are required to make to TPS/STPS over recent years.
+The next valuation of the TPS is already underway, and TPS employer and employee rates could be revised again once the results are reviewed.
+Benefits earned by teachers are unchanged, so any increase in TPS costs means schools are paying more money for their teachers to earn the same benefits.
 Schools should therefore assess whether remaining in TPS/STPS continues to represent good value for money.

-Minimise the financial impact of further costs rises that will come into force in 2025, including NI hikes, vat on fees and the removal of charitable business rates.
-Many schools are looking at cost savings as part of their strategy to minimise the fee increases needed to balance the books.
-Pension contributions are a material cost that schools can control.
-It therefore makes sense to consider a change in pension strategy as part of the solution.
+MINIMISE THE FINANCIAL IMPACT OF VAT ON FEES The new Labour government imposed VAT on school fees, increasing the financial pressure on schools.
+Many schools are continuing to look at cost savings as part of their strategy to minimise the fee increases needed to balance the books.
+Pension contributions are a material cost that schools can control, so it makes sense to consider a change in pension strategy as part of the solution.